cliid/pryst/README.md

 str price = "500円";
 ```

 String concatenation is handled with the `+` operator.
-Concats between a string and another data type will result in a compile error.
+Concatenation between a string and another data type will throw a compile-time error.

 ```
 str name = "Tony" + " " + "Stark";